etcd-io/etcd-play/README.md

 Leader goes down, but shortly new leader gets elected.

 <br>
-##### all node failures
+##### All node failures

-`etcd` is highly available as long as quorum of cluster are operational and can communicate with each member and clients.
-5-node cluster can tolerate the failure of any two servers.
-But data loss is still possible in catastrophic events, like all node failures. `etcd` persists enough information on stable storage so that members can recover safely from the disk and rejoin the cluster.
+`etcd` is highly available, as long as quorum of cluster are operational and can communicate with each member and clients.
+5-node cluster can tolerate failures of any two servers.
+Data loss is still possible in catastrophic events, like all node failures. `etcd` persists enough information on stable storage so that members can recover safely from the disk and rejoin the cluster.
 Especially `etcd` stores new log entries onto disk before commitment to prevent committed entries from being lost or uncommitted on server restart.

 <img src="https://storage.googleapis.com/play-etcd/all_node_failures_20160225133000.gif" alt="all_node_failures"/>

+All nodes terminated.
+And `etcd` is recovering the data from stable storage.
-This kills all nodes.
-All red.
-But you can see they have the same data before and after crashes(number of keys and all hashes values are matching).
+You can see number of keys and hashes values are matching before and after.
+It can handle client requests right after recovery with a new leader.

 [↑ top](#etcd-play--)
 <br><br><br><br><hr>